tiadobatima/gpw/README.md

 names.

-For the few who don't yet know, Major GPW Meredith, of the Seventh Heavy Battery of the Royal Australian Artillery was the commander of the Australians against the Emus in the bloody [Emu War](https://en.wikipedia.org/wiki/Emu_War) of 1932.
-A veteran and true hero.
+For the few who don't yet know, Major GPW Meredith, of the Seventh Heavy Battery of the Royal Australian Artillery was the veteran commander of the Australians against the Emus in the bloody [Emu War](https://en.wikipedia.org/wiki/Emu_War) of 1932.
+A patriot and true hero.

-Here we honor his courage and sacrifice by aptly naming an *infrastructure-as-code* tool after him.
+Here we honor his courage and sacrifice by aptly naming an *infrastructure-as-code* tool after his legacy.

 #### The great GPW Meredith